These are the guidelines for people with commit privileges on the repositories in the ansible and ansible-collections GitHub organizations.

 Committers of Ansible-core are necessarily Red Hat employees acting as members of the Ansible Core team.
 Committers of Ansible collections are members of the community or Ansible Engineering.
 Please read the guidelines before you commit.

 These guidelines apply to everyone.
-At the same time, this ISN’T a process document.
+At the same time, this is NOT a process document.
 So just use good judgment.
-You’ve been given commit access because we trust your judgment.
+You have been given commit access because we trust your judgment.

 That said, use the trust wisely.